Théo Lebeau

 Interests

-• Gas physics in and around clusters
+• Gas physics galaxy clusters environments and filaments

 • Cosmological simulations